Volvo Cars partners with Google to build Android into next-generation connected cars

 “We are making an important strategic step with the Google partnership.
 Google’s platform and services will enhance the user experience by enabling more personalisation possibilities, while Android will offer increased flexibility from a development perspective,” said Henrik Green, Senior Vice President Research & Development at Volvo Car Group.

 Volvo Cars’ partnership with Google reflects the ongoing convergence between the automotive and technology industries as cars become increasingly connected.
 Volvo believes smart partnerships are the future for the car industry.
-Using Android as the base operating system will increase speed and flexibility in the development and offer its customers the ability to personalise the connected in-car experience.
+Using Android as the base operating system will increase speed and flexibility in the development, and enable Volvo Cars to offer its customers the ability to personalise the connected in-car experience.

-Further details on the partnership and Android OS will be announced at Google’s annual tech show, Google I/O on May 17.
+Further details of the partnership and Android OS will be announced at Google’s annual tech show, Google I/O, on May 17.

-Volvo Cars most recently launched a replacement to its bestselling medium size SUV, the XC60 at the Geneva Motor Show.
+Volvo Cars most recently launched a replacement for its best-selling medium-size SUV, the XC60, at the Geneva Motor Show.
 It is set to reveal a smaller SUV, the XC40, later this year.

 Volvo Car Group in 2016